markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/02/22/grant/index.md

   - Politics
 ---

-MP Grant Robertson was on Peter Williams’ Magic Talk radio show this week when he was asked about the “Great Reset”.
+MP Grant Robertson was on Peter Williams’ Magic Talk radio show this week when he was asked about the "Great Reset".
 His immediate reaction was to quit the interview early.
 He has subsequently let Magic Talk know that he won’t be returning for his regular weekly slot with Williams.
 So, what’s going on in this drama that’s of interest to skeptics?

 <!-- more -->